 After passing an inner garden, then passing the inner Church doors, this is the view of the interior.
 The size of the inner church is 19M x 25M, and it is built over the floor of the ancient church from the 4th century AD.
 Under the raised altar was the foundations of the older Church from the 3rd century AD.

 Most of the floor of the church is covered with the 4th century AD mosaics, based on stones of 1×1 cm in different colors.

 In the front, under the altar, is a rock.
 This rock is believed to be the place on which Jesus laid the loaves.
 The old church was actually built around this rock.

-Before the rock – the beautiful mosaic illustrating the two fish and basket with loaves (for details of that section – press here).
+Before the rock – the beautiful mosaic illustrating the two fish and basket with loaves.
 At the right of the altar is a glass protecting cover; under it lay the remnants of the foundations of the older ancient church (from 3rd century AD).
 At the left of the altar is an inscription of Patriarch Martyrios of Jerusalem (479-486) which is mentioned as the founder.